tvcrawley/pokebag/README.md

 ```

 ### List of steps to complete
-1. Create a bag (one per “user”)
+1. Create a bag (one per 'user').
-2. Add pokemon or items to bag
+2. Add pokémon or items to bag.
-3. Remove pokemon or items from bag
+3. Remove pokémon or items from bag.
-4. Display detailed info about a pokemon or item when selected
+4. Display detailed info about a pokémon or item when selected.
-5. Incorporate PokeAPI (pokemon and items)
+5. Incorporate PokeAPI (pokémon and items).
-6. Upgrade (evolve) pokemon when pokemon is at correct level OR correct item is used
+6. Upgrade (evolve) pokémon when pokémon is at correct level OR correct item is used.
-7. Old pokemon should be removed from bag once evolved (new pokemon should take its place)
+7. Old pokémon should be removed from bag once evolved (new pokémon should take its place).
-8. When adding pokemon to backpack, make a GET request for custom property values and build individual pokemon objects with those values
+8. When adding pokémon to backpack, make a GET request for custom. property values and build individual pokémon objects with those values.

 _Notes_:
-- Rare candy is allowed for evolution
+- Rare candy is allowed for evolution.
-- Red, Blue, and Yellow pokemon **only**
+- Red, Blue, and Yellow pokémon **only**.
-- No displays of: Game Version, Location, Encounters, Contests, or any internal data attributes (e.g. ‘order’, ‘id’)
+- No displays of: Game Version, Location, Encounters, Contests, or any internal data attributes (e.g. 'order', 'id').
-- App is session based (no users/auth)
+- App is session based (no users/auth).
-- Port should be localhost:8080
+- Port should be `localhost:8080`.

 #### Technologies used